 Fiat Chrysler Automobiles (FCA) will recall 27,634 Chrysler Pacifica Hybrid minivans after discovering a potential defect in the vehicles’ 12-volt battery connection.
-According to a report on Cnet.com, the automaker said the issue is not related to the Pacifica Hybrid’s electrified powertrain.
+According to a news outlet, the automaker said the issue is not related to the Pacifica Hybrid’s electrified powertrain.
 But, the problem has to do with the 12-volt connection, which powers things such as the radio and other auxiliary features.
 FCA did not state exactly what’s causing this problem.
 However, it appears that the battery connection can corrode and eventually cause a fire.

 Details of the Recall

 So far, the company has said it is aware of a “small number of fires.”
 Each occurred in Canada except for one in Minnesota.
 FCA’s announcement did not specifically state plans for repairs.
 Instead, owners will receive a mailed notice and they will need to bring their vehicle to a local dealer.
 If a technician finds no evidence of corrosion, they will simply tighten the connection and send owners on their way.